splunk/splunk-sdk-java/argsGenerator/README.md

 # Args Class Generator

-This tool is used to generate custom `Args` subclasses based on the REST API documentation for the associated endpoint.
+This tool generates custom `Args` subclasses based on the REST API documentation for the associated endpoint.

 ## Example Usage